There are now 3 possible online modes for units:

 - Students are able to (1) describe and evaluate the major events and trends in the reign of Alexander the Great; (2) demonstrate familiarity with and understanding of the historical sources for the period; and (3) demonstrate familiarity with and understanding of the modern scholarship on the period, and an ability to apply the conventions of the discipline within their own writing.

-- Typically this unit is assessed in the following ways: (1) sources test; (2) research essay; and (3) an examination.
+- Indicative assessments in this unit are as follows: (1) sources test; (2) research essay; and (3) an examination.
 Further information is available in the unit outline.